richardthorp/rodeo/testing.md

 2. Type text into the text input and click on 'SEARCH'
     * Ensure relevant search results are returned.
     * If no results are returned, ensure text reads 'NO RECIPES FOUND!
 Please adjust your search term or filters and try again.'
-    * If more than 9 results are returned, ensure pagination links are rendered at the bottom of the page (see pagination link testing below).
+    * If more than 12 results are returned, ensure pagination links are rendered at the bottom of the page (see pagination link testing below).
     * Ensure the 'REMOVE SEARCH TERMS AND FILTERS' button is rendered
         * Mouseover button and ensure hover effect is triggered.
         * Click on the button and ensure the button links back to the original page, and that all relevant recipes are displayed.
-3. Mouseover the  'FILTER' button
+3. Mouseover the 'VIEW FILTERS' button
     * Ensure the cursor becomes a pointer and the hover effect is triggered.

+4. Click on the 'VIEW FILTERS' button.
+    * Mouseover the 'CLOSE' button
+        * Ensure the cursor becomes a pointer and the hover effect is triggered.
+    * Click on the 'CLOSE' button
+        * Ensure that the modal is removed
+    * Click outside of the modal
+        * Ensure that the modal is removed
+    * Mouseover the 'ADD FILTERS' button
+        * Ensure the cursor becomes a pointer.
-4. Select different options, including a combination of recipe type (vegetarian, vegan, meat) and recipe options and click on the 'FILTER' button.
+    * Select different options, including a combination of recipe type (vegetarian, vegan, meat) and recipe options and click on the 'ADD FILTERS' button.
         * Ensure relevant recipes are returned.
-    * If no results are returned, ensure text reads 'NO RECIPES FOUND!
-Please adjust your search term or filters and try again.'
-    * If more than 9 results are returned, ensure pagination links are rendered at the bottom of the page (see pagination link testing below).
         * Ensure the 'REMOVE SEARCH TERMS AND FILTERS' button is rendered
             * Mouseover button and ensure hover effect is triggered.
             * Click on the button and ensure that the button links back to the original page and that all relevant recipes are displayed.
+    * Enter a search query that returns no results
+        * Ensure text reads 'NO RECIPES FOUND!
+Please adjust your search term or filters and try again.'
+    * If more than 12 results are returned, ensure pagination links are rendered at the bottom of the page (see pagination link testing below).

 **************************
 #### **Pagination links**

 1. On the first page of available recipes
-    * Ensure that the 'PREVIOUS PAGE' link has greyed out effect and that moving the mouse over the link renders no change in the cursor.
+    * Ensure that the 'PREVIOUS PAGE' link has a greyed out effect and that moving the mouse over the link renders no change in the cursor.
     * Mouseover 'NEXT PAGE' link
         * Ensure hover effect is rendered.
     * Click on the 'NEXT PAGE' link
-        * Ensure that a new page of unique recipes are rendered.
+        * Ensure that a new page of unique recipes is rendered.
 If paginating through search and filter results and/or have sorted the recipes by rating or newest, ensure that those conditions are still met.
-2. In the middle of available recipes (more than 18 recipes available)
+2. In the middle of available recipes (more than 24 recipes available)
     * Ensure that both 'PREVIOUS PAGE' and 'NEXT PAGE' links are rendered.
     * Mouseover 'PREVIOUS PAGE' and 'NEXT PAGE' links
         * Ensure hover effect is rendered.
     * Click on 'PREVIOUS PAGE' and 'NEXT PAGE' links
-        * Ensure that the previous or a new page of unique recipes are rendered.
+        * Ensure that the previous or a new page of unique recipes is rendered.
 If paginating through search and filter results and/or have sorted the recipes by rating or newest, ensure that those conditions are still met.
 3. On the last page of available results
-    * Ensure that the 'NEXT PAGE' link has greyed out effect and that moving the mouse over the link renders no change in the cursor.
+    * Ensure that the 'NEXT PAGE' link has a greyed out effect and that moving the mouse over the link renders no change in the cursor.
     * Mouseover 'PREVIOUS PAGE' link
         * Ensure hover effect is rendered.
     * Click on the 'PREVIOUS PAGE' link